Derby, Connecticut: Cuisine and nightlife

-Connecticut Magazine, the New Haven Register, and the Hartford Courant named the Dew Drop Inn "Best Chicken Wings in Connecticut, 2018", "Best in New Haven County, 2019" and "Statewide Runner-up for best Chicken Wings, 2019", trailing only J5’s Air Fryer Wings of Southington.
+Connecticut Magazine, the New Haven Register, and the Hartford Courant named the Dew Drop Inn "Best Chicken Wings in Connecticut, 2018", "Best in New Haven County, 2019" and "Statewide Runner-up for best Chicken Wings, 2019", trailing only J5's Air Fryer Wings of Southington.
 Archie Moore's Bar & Restaurant received "Statewide Winner for Best Nachos, 2019" from Connecticut Magazine.

-In 2017, THC-The Hops Company purchased a former private venue and converted it into a 4.5-acre beer garden and outdoor bar.
-The venue offers over 40 craft beers (domestic and international), hard cider, cocktails, and wine.
 Zuppardi's Apizza, a prominent New Haven-style pizza restaurant, has a satellite location on the property.
 For three consecutive years (2017–2019), the venue was named the "Best Beer Garden" in Connecticut by Connecticut Magazine.

 In 2017, BADSONS Beer Company, a craft brewery, purchased the former Manger Die Company on Roosevelt Drive to begin production.
-The brewery offers beer, wine, and cider from a 100-plus seat taproom.
-Food trucks and other restaurants deliver to the taproom on different days of the week.
-There are also indoor and outdoor activities offered including, shuffleboard, foosball, giant Jenga, cornhole, giant Connect Four, and an outdoor seating area with fire pit.
-The name of the brewery is an acronym for the towns the comprise the Naugatuck River Valley: Beacon Falls, Ansonia, Derby, Seymour, Oxford, Naugatuck, and Shelton.
+The name of the brewery is an acronym for the towns that comprise the Naugatuck River Valley: Beacon Falls, Ansonia, Derby, Seymour, Oxford, Naugatuck, and Shelton.

 Economics

-In 2017, Moody's Investors Service downgraded the city's bond rating from AA to AA-, citing "weak budgetary performance" in 2016.
+In 2017, Moody's Investors Service downgraded the city's bond rating from AA to AA−, citing "weak budgetary performance" in 2016.